UFC 121: Lesnar vs Velasquez: Predictions & Analysis

 A few statistical edges stand out.
 Jensen throws significantly more leather — a 0.5 sig. strike per minute gap.
 McGee is far more active with takedowns, averaging 6.0 more per 15 minutes.
 McGee has tighter striking defense, making opponents miss more often.

 The Pick: Court McGee over Ryan Jensen.
-The model is firm on this one: McGee at 75%.
+The model gives McGee a slight nod at 65% — this could easily go either way.

 Tom Lawlor vs Patrick Cote